 Q. Can I keep my name confidential and use your company as the primary contact for any inquiries about my ad?

-A. No. We have discontinued this part of our service as of December 24, 2013.
-If you want us to act as your agent or need help in a sale transaction, contact us directly at www.baycrestenergy.com.
+A. If you want us to act as your agent or need help in a sale transaction, contact us directly at www.baycrestenergy.com.

 Q. What does it mean when I am listing with your service?

-A. When you list an ad on our site, you are advertising your property for lease or sale on your own terms.
-You have no contract or obligation to us.
+A. When you list a Basic Ad on our site, you are advertising your property for lease or sale on your own terms.
+You have no contract with us or obligation to us.

 Q. Once I sign up, do I have to sell my property with you?

-A. No. We are a free online advertising service for property owners and you have no obligation to us other than to keep current information in your ad.
-Basic Ads will run for 365 days after which they will expire, if not renewed.
+A. No. We are a non-exclusive free advertising service for property owners and you have no obligation to us other than to keep current information in your ad.
+Basic Ads run for 30 days after which they will expire, if not renewed.
 You will be prompted to renew your free ad after 29 days.
-We ask that you update your ad information.
+We ask that you update your ad information at that time.

 Q. Do I have to sign a contract of any kind?

-A. No. Basic Ads are free for 365 days and you can cancel, delete or edit your ad anytime using our AdManager system.
+A. No. Basic Ads are free and you can cancel, delete or edit your ad anytime using our AdManager system.
 If your property has sold or your contact information has changed, we require that you immediately delete or update your ad to keep it current.